USS Boyd

 USS Boyd (DD-544) was a Fletcher-class destroyer of the United States Navy.

 Namesake

 Joseph Boyd enlisted in the Navy 4 April 1803 as a steward.
-On 16 February 1804 he took part in Stephen Decatur's expedition into Tripoli harbor during the First Barbary War which burned the USS Philadelphia following its capture by the Tripolitanians.
+On 16 February 1804 he took part in Stephen Decatur's expedition into Tripoli harbor during the First Barbary War which burned the USS Philadelphia following her capture by the Tripolitanians.
 Boyd later became a clerk.

 Construction and commissioning

 Boyd was launched 29 October 1942 by Bethlehem Shipbuilding, San Pedro, Los Angeles, sponsored by Mrs. C. W. Styer, wife of Captain Styer, and commissioned 8 May 1943, Lieutenant Commander Ulysses S. G. Sharp, Jr. in command.

 History

 As a unit of the Pacific Fleet, Boyd departed for Pearl Harbor 14 July 1943.
 After additional training she took part in the occupation of Baker Island (1 September 1943) and then joined the Fast Carrier Task Force as a screening vessel for the Wake Island raid (5–6 October) and the Gilbert Islands landings (19 November–8 December).